./flow3 core:setfilepermissions should not rely on sudo without proper test

 ./flow3 core:setfilepermissions as root or with sudo himself.

-Updated by Steffen Müller almost 10 years ago
+Updated by Steffen Müller about 10 years ago

 Ubuntu ships sudo when using default installer.
 Debian (aka ubuntu vanilla) does not.
 Those .deb based systems which have been setup with dbootstrap do not neccessarily have sudo.
 And Ubuntu users could have uninstalled sudo.